• Skip to primary navigation

 Does mead only have one ingredient?
 Are you restricted to using only certain ingredients when making mead?
 Mead is made from honey, water, and yeast.

 The diluted honey is fermented, and the end product is the mead.
-Mead can be made with a plethora of other ingredients like different yeasts, berries, spices, or even hops.
+Mead can be made with many other ingredients like different yeasts, berries, spices, or even hops.

 Mead can use many ingredients and can take on many different flavor profiles.
 The ingredients will alter the flavor and create a profile that embodies mostly honey with undertones of common mead ingredients, including: